Lethbridge: Attractions

 The city, which began as a frontier town, has several historical attractions.
 The Lethbridge Viaduct, commonly known as the High Level Bridge, is the longest and highest steel trestle bridge in North America.
 It was completed in 1909 on what was then the city's western edge.
 Indian Battle Park, in the coulees of the Oldman River, commemorates the last battle between the Cree and the Blackfoot First Nations in 1870.

 Originally known as Fort Hamilton, Fort Whoop-Up was a centre of illegal activities during the late 19th century.
 It was first built in 1869 by J.J.
 Healy and A.B.
-Hamilton as a whiskey post and was destroyed by fire a year later.
+Hamilton as a whisky post and was destroyed by fire a year later.
 A second, sturdier structure later replaced the fort.

 As the cultural centre of southern Alberta, Lethbridge has notable cultural attractions.
 Nikka Yuko Japanese Garden in south Lethbridge was opened in 1967 as part of a Canadian centennial celebration attended by Japan's Prince and Princess Takamatsu.
 The Galt Museum & Archives is the largest museum in the Lethbridge area; the building housing the museum served as the city's main hospital during the late 19th century and early 20th centuries.
 Several other important attractions are based in Lethbridge, including the Lethbridge Military Museum and the Helen Schuler Nature Centre which educates about the river bottom and coulees.

 Several structures such as the historic post office are prominent on the skyline of Lethbridge.
 Less well-known than the High Level Bridge, the post office is one of the most distinctive buildings in Lethbridge.
 Built in 1912, the four-storey structure is crowned by a functioning clock tower.
 Other prominent buildings include office towers; the water tower, which was originally built in 1958 and sold to a private developer who converted it into a restaurant; and the Alberta Terminals grain elevators.

 From March 2018 to August 2020, Lethbridge was home to ARCHES, 24-hour supervised drug use site.
 It was the busiest SCS in North America with 663 visits a day.
 The Star called it a "new landmark".
 The SCS featured injection drug and inhalation drug facilities and it was a subject of disagreement by the nearby business community.
 The site closed at the end of August 2020 after the province removed grant funding following discovery of misappropriation of public funds.
+A week long survey was held for the 2020 budgeting priorities in Lethbridge.
+401 randomly selected people participated in this survey and 43 percent of them identified the presence of ARCHES SCS as the top concern.
+Only 8% of participants identified the same issue as the top concern in 2018.